vinirib/pact-ci-workshop/README.md

   - account-api (provier) https://github.com/vinirib/pact-provider-sample

-To make the automation were you can see on the picture the steps are:
+To make the automation were you can see on the picture the steps are.

- - When you up jenkins in docker, automatically will create the necessary jobs, will be tree steps.
+ When you up jenkins in docker, automatically will create the necessary jobs, will be tree steps.

  1 - Jenkins will download repository and run a custom jenkins file to package maven project and generate contracts, this contracts will be send to the pact broker.